m-dml/m-dml.github.io/seminar.md

 [paper](https://arxiv.org/pdf/2003.12140.pdf), [blog post](https://ai.googleblog.com/2020/03/a-neural-weather-model-for-eight-hour.html)

 To understand the ML tools that went into this work, we briefly review some concepts from earlier works:
--The convolutional LSTM, which combines convolutional and recurrent neural nets into a single architecutre, as introduced by Xingjian et al. in 2015. [paper](http://papers.nips.cc/paper/5955-convolutional-lstm-network-a-machine-learning-approach-for-precipitation-nowcasting.pdf)
+-The convolutional LSTM, which combines convolutional and recurrent neural nets into a single architecture, as introduced by Xingjian et al. in 2015. [paper](http://papers.nips.cc/paper/5955-convolutional-lstm-network-a-machine-learning-approach-for-precipitation-nowcasting.pdf).
+[Review on LSTMs](Christopher Olah's reivew of LSTMs https://colah.github.io/about.html) by Christopher Olah.
 -Self-attention and the Transformer architecture, introduced by Vaswani et al. in 2017 https://arxiv.org/pdf/1706.03762.pdf, provide a new alternative to convolutional and recurrent nets.
 MetNet uses a specialized variant called Axial Attention (Ho et al., 2019)[paper](https://arxiv.org/pdf/1912.12180.pdf).
 We'll turn to a [blog post](http://www.peterbloem.nl/blog/transformers) by Peter Bloem for helpful illustrations.
 For further reading on the attention concept, see Lillian Weng's excellent [blog post](https://lilianweng.github.io/lil-log/2018/06/24/attention-attention.html#transformer)